TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

 You will have the option of saving your personal information in our secure system for future purchases.
 The information is stored in the form of a "cookie" in your computer.
 Even though you need cookies to be enabled to make an online purchase, it is not necessary to save information via cookies if you choose not to.

 PacSun collaborates with government agencies and security organizations to prevent fraud and fraudulent use of your personal information.
 During fraud prevention investigations, we may share information with the agencies that assist us, as permitted and required by US law.
-This information will never be used for marketing purposes.
 Usage is strictly assigned to assist and prevent fraud investigations.

 If you're still not comfortable shopping online and want to phone in your order, by all means do so.